14 November

 "This funding underscores the crucial role hydrogen will play in the UK's energy mix and in delivering economic growth across the country.
 We look forward to seeing the projects develop and showcase hydrogen's potential for supporting UK energy infrastructure."

-Nick Stapley, Hydrogen Business Development Manager at global energy investor, RWE Generation, said:
+Nick Stapley, Hydrogen Business Development Manager, RWE Generation, said:

 “RWE supports Ofgem’s decision in awarding FEED funding to National Gas for Project Union: St. Fergus to Teesside and Project Union: North West projects.
 These projects are crucial in connecting the large important industrial clusters of HyNet, Teesside and Grangemouth and additionally, key offtakers and inland industrial regions alongside the pipeline routes.